uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements.rst

                             as a source in move operations.   - ``U&& x``
 ==========================  ================================  =============================

-In practice, alternatives might depend on the semantic requirements as well as type properties, such as availability of copy- or move-constructors.
+In practice, suitable alternatives might depend on the semantic requirements as well as type properties, such as availability of copy- or move-constructors.

 Algorithms